Know your lows: East Coast Lows (and lookalikes)

 Predicting what kind of low will develop

-There are often signs of a developing ECL up to a week ahead of its impact, but whether it will cause severe weather is usually very difficult to determine until it is much closer.
+There are often signs of a developing East Coast Low up to a week ahead of its impact, but whether it will cause severe weather is usually very difficult to determine until it is much closer.
 Looking for intensification factors, such as a strong upper disturbance moving towards the coast; a strong, lingering, high pressure system in the southern Tasman Sea and large sea surface temperature gradients near the coast can give us a better understanding of how a low pressure system will develop, how long it will remain near the coast and how severe it will become.

 How will I know if severe weather is on the way?